arnau/seachess/corpus/notes/bulletin_report_2023.md

 | ------- | ---: | ---: | ---: | ---: |
 | twitter | 0    | 133  | 136  | 32   |

-In contrast with the top 10 sources for resources I chose for the bulletins:
+In contrast with the top 10 sources for items I chose for the bulletins:

 | source         | 2023 | 2022 | 2021 | 2020 |
 | -------------- | ---: | ---: | ---: | ---: |